UK government meeting unions in bid to end wave of strikes

 Associated Press

-LONDON (AP) — U.K. government ministers are meeting trade union leaders on Monday in a bid to end a wave of strikes that has hobbled the rail network and strained the overburdened health system.
+LONDON (AP) — U.K. government ministers met trade union leaders on Monday in a bid to end a wave of strikes that has hobbled the rail network and strained the overburdened health system.

-Health Secretary Steve Barclay is holding talks with health care unions, while other ministers are meeting with railway unions that have staged months of strikes, and teaching unions considering classroom walkouts.
+There were small signs of progress but no breakthrough after a meeting between Health Secretary Steve Barclay and health care unions.
+Other ministers are meeting with railway unions that have staged months of strikes, and teaching unions considering classroom walkouts.

+“There was definitely a change of tone today,” said Sarah Gorton of UNISON, which represents some health workers.
+However Onay Kasab, negotiator for the Unite union, said the talks had been a “missed opportunity.”

+Unions said strikes by nurses and ambulance staff planned for this month would go ahead.
+Nurses are due to walk out on Wednesday, and ambulance workers next week, while junior doctors are voting on whether to strike later this year.

 Britain is going through its biggest strike wave for decades, with airport baggage handlers, border staff, driving instructors, bus drivers and postal workers among those who have walked off their jobs to demand higher pay.